kkmhogen/KBeaconDemo_Ios/README.md

 }
 ```
 #### 4.3.6 Error cause in configuration/command
  App may get errors during the configuration.
-The KBException has follow values.
+The KBErrorCode has follow values.
  * KBEvtCfgNoParameters: parameters is null
  * KBEvtCfgBusy : device is busy, please make sure last configuration operation has complete
  * KBEvtCfgFailed: device return failed.